g-h-u-l/GHULbenchmark/README.md

 **Not included (future versions):**
 - Database integration (`db/` is planned for later)
-- Community upload functionality
-- Web interface
+- Web interface for viewing shared results (planned for v0.5.0)

 ## Tools